 Someone using kratom in this manner would be switching one chemical addiction for another.
 There are no documented studies even suggesting that kratom can be used as an addiction recovery aid.
 Even with a complete lack of medical or scientific evidence, there have been many anecdotal claims that kratom successfully treats opioid withdrawal.

 Kratom is a much weaker opioid receptor stimulator compared to standard opioid drugs.
 This means that someone addicted to opioids is going to have to do a large amount of kratom to suppress withdrawal symptoms.
 There is a lack of research on the dozens of psychoactive compounds in kratom.
 Early research does suggest that using large amounts can be dangerous, especially since long-term risks are not fully understood yet.

-Some preliminary research published in September 2019 has indicated that Kratom used as an Opioid detox treatment may actually have the opposite effect.
-Administration of 7-HMG, a component of Kratom, has been shown to increase future Opioid intake and cravings for Opioids.
-Also, 7-HMG itself is considered to have a high potential for abuse which negates any claim that it may help with another addiction.
-Strangely, the compound which is most abundant in Kratom – Mitragynine – does seem to decrease future Opioid use.
-While Mitragynine is more abundant in Kratom, 7-HMG is a much more potent compound so the implications of these findings are not clear as of yet.
-While these findings still need to be discussed and reviewed at length, there seems to be no merit to the claims that Kratom can help with Opioid withdrawal¹.
+Preliminary research published in 2019 indicates that kratom as an opioid detox treatment may have the opposite effect.
+Administration of 7-HMG, one of the major metabolites of mitragynine, increases future opioid intake and cravings.
+Also, 7-HMG itself is considered to have a high potential for abuse.
+This negates any claim that it may help with another addiction.
+While these findings still need to be reviewed at length, there seems to be no merit to the claims that kratom can help with opioid withdrawal.